pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 +- ...
 ```

 What we are interested in here is the content in `CoprocessorRDD`.
+This node is the output of TiSpark, other nodes are the output of Spark.
 The content in the `CoprocessRDD` is the output of the `toStringInternal` method called by `TiDAGRequest`.

+First of all, let's introduce a few member variables in `TiDAGRequest`.

+* `indexInfo` is the index to be scanned by the physical plan, if it is empty, it means scanning the table.
+* `isDoubleRead` is `true` means scanning table after scanning the index, `false` means only scanning the index or scanning the table.
+* `filters` is the selection expression in the physical plan in normal execution.
+* `downgradeFilters` is the selection condition of the physical plan after the downgrade is triggered (what is downgrade will be described later).
+* `pushdownFilters` is only used in `toStringInternal`.
+When `indexInfo==null` or `isDoubleRead==false` or all the columns involved in the filter are in the index, the content of `pushDownFilters` is equal to filters, otherwise, `pushDownFilters` is empty.
+* `keyRange` is the scan range of the table or index.

 The main code of `toStringInternal` is shown below.

 ```java
 private String toStringInternal(){